shiftan/simple_sagemaker/README.md

 State is maintained between executions of the same **task**, i.e. between **jobs** that belongs to the same **task**.
 The local path is available in `worker_config.state`.
 When running multiple instances, the state data is merged into a single directory (post execution).
 To avoid collisions, set the `init_multi_instance_state` parameter of `WorkerConfig` constructor to `True` (the default behavior), which initializes a per instance sub directory, and keep it in `worker_config.instance_state`.
 On top of that, `WorkerConfig` provides an additional important API to mark the **task** as completed: `worker_config.markCompleted()`.
 If all instances of a **job** marked it as completed, the **task** is assumed to be completed by that **job**, which allows:
-1. To skip it next time (unlesss eforced otherwise e.g. by using `--force_running` or if the state is cleared using `clean_state`)
+1. To skip it next time (unless enforced otherwise e.g. by using `--force_running` or if the state is cleared using `clean_state`)
 2. To use its output as input for other **tasks** (see below: ["Chaining tasks"](#Chaining-tasks))

 ## Output
 On top of the state, there're 3 main other output mechanisms:
-1. Logs - any output writen to standard output / error
+1. Logs - any output written to standard output / error
 2. Output data - any data in `worker_config.output_data_dir` is compressed into a output.tar.gz.
 Only the main instance output data is kept.
 3. Model - any data in `worker_config.model_dir` is compressed into a model.tar.gz.
 As data from all instance is merged, be carful with collisions.

-# Data maintainance on S3
+# Data maintenance on S3
 All data, including input, code, state and output, is maintained on S3.
 The bucket to use can be defined, or the default one is used.
 The files and directories structure is as follows:
 ```